Make it so! Decision making in software architecture

 However, the job of an architect is not only consisting of organizing meetings with the right people.
 In the end, intentional architecture is in need of decisions.
 “Common decision making”, as listed above, means two things to me: first, people who are affected by a decision (e.g. the developer who has to implement the result) should be directly involved in the decision making process.
 In teams that do not have a dedicated architect this seems naturally to be the case, but it is worth pointing out that this can easily degrade to single programmer decisions.
 The other anti-pattern here would be that the architect, likely to be the highest paid person in the room, makes a HiPPO decision or specifies a design while at the same time not being close enough to the problem and / or the existing code base.
 The effect here can be devastating if the decision turns out to be wrong: not only will people think that the architect did not listen to the team but also that the architect might not have the necessary competence.
 This can result in serious psychological safety and trust issues.
 A good working approach to avoid such problems is running small experiments (spikes) to validate options.

 The second aspect is that a decision is made in the first place, which is even more important.
 The idea of decision in the last responsible moment notwithstanding, I find it surprising how hard it can be for organizations / a group of people to take decisions.
 It is important for an architect to be able to guide a group towards making a decision but also to be comfortable to make a decision themself, if the group cannot find an agreement.
-The biggest issue here is the weight of the trade-offs of potential solutions: e.g., one solution might have benefit A (e.g. scalability) while being weaker in B (e.g. ease of use) and another solution has opposite characteristics.
+The biggest issue here are the trade-offs of potential solutions: e.g., one solution might have benefit A (e.g. scalability) while being weaker in B (e.g. ease of use) and another solution has opposite characteristics.
 Often different people will have different opinions whether A or B is more important in the selection process.
-It is often very helpful for teams to clarify these differences and then hopefully, the architect can explain why she thinks B is more important than B. Then it is probably also a good idea to document such decisions in a light weight fashion (e.g. in a small Architecture Decision Record).
+It is very helpful for teams to come to an understanding (not agreement) about these different weighs that people give to the characteristics and then hopefully, the architect can explain why she thinks that one argument is more important than the other.
+Coming to a decision is more important than convincing everybody, though: aim for solutions that everybody in the team can agree with, even if they would still prefer a different one.
+Also, it is a good idea to document decisions in a light weight fashion (e.g. in a small Architecture Decision Record).